Types of Life Insurance Explained

-The downside of whole life insurance is that it is far more expensive than term life insurance.
+The downside of whole life is that it is far more expensive than term insurance.
 The premiums can be 5 to 20 times higher, depending on various factors.
 Not everyone can afford to pay these premiums for a lifetime.

-It is a more flexible form of permanent life insurance.
+Universal is a more flexible form of permanent life insurance.
 It offers lifelong coverage and a guaranteed death benefit, along with a cash value component which grows in value with every premium you pay.